 - Go to the dentist once or twice every year for an exam and cleaning.
 Your dentist will evaluate if you have a need for more frequent visits.

-- If you have vision problems, have an eye exam every 2 years or more often if recommended by your provider.
+- If you have vision problems, have an eye exam every 2 years, or more often if recommended by your provider.

 INFECTIOUS DISEASE SCREENING

-- Depending on your lifestyle and medical history, you may need to be screened for infections such as syphilis, chlamydia, and HIV, as well as other infections.
+- Depending on your lifestyle and medical history, you may need to be screened for infections such as syphilis, chlamydia, and other infections.

-- Your height, weight, and BMI should be checked at every exam.
+Your height, weight, and BMI should be checked at every exam.

 During your exam, your provider may ask you about: